paolagtriana/exercise3/README.md

 # exercise3
-Analysis of polysemy in common nouns in English and Spanish
+This repository contains 'Exercise 3', which in our case is an analysis of polysemy in common nouns in English and Spanish.
+It has been done by MLTA students Esther Aguilera, Paola González, and Rafael Gutiérrez.